 After Baron Rolle died without direct heirs, the estates passed to his nephew Mark Trefusis, who took the name Mark Rolle.
 In Victorian times he rebuilt churches and cottages, planted vast numbers of trees, and refined the landscape at Bicton.
 In the twentieth century much of the heritage passed into Clinton Devon Estates.
 Bicton House became an agricultural college and the formal gardens opened to visitors as Bicton Park Botanical Gardens, where the avenues, lakes, and elegant Palm House still reflect the Rolle legacy.

-Budleigh Salterton Town Centre & Shopping
+Budleigh Salterton Town Centre: Shops, Cafés and Local Shopping

 The town centre of Budleigh Salterton is small but distinctive.
 The High Street runs parallel to the seafront and contains a variety of independent shops, cafés, and galleries.
 Unlike many towns where chains dominate, Budleigh has retained its local character.